Follow TV Tropes

 • Ninja Pirate Zombie Robot: The character Warden is a Warforged Hexblade Warlock infested by an Eldritch Abomination, and they've made their way from Eberron to the Forgotten Realms via realmspace.
 They're also one of only four characters categorized as non-binary.

 • No Gender: Warden the Hexblade Warlock.
 Not only are they a Warforged (with No Biological Sex), they're also nonbinary and as such do not qualify for gender-based conditions.
-This however does mean that they aren't blessed with the bonuses from Womanly Wiles or Showmanship.
+This, however, does mean that they aren't blessed with the bonuses from Womanly Wiles or Showmanship.

 • Non-Indicative Difficulty: The difficulty rating of adventures is based only on your current Divine Favor, not other factors.
-A variant with a crippling Arbitrary Mission Restriction can be marked as "Easy" long before you're ready for it; conversely, a strong party with plenty of items, synergies and other bonuses might breeze through an adventure while it's still considered "Deadly".
+A variant with a crippling Arbitrary Mission Restriction can be marked as "Easy" long before you're ready for it; conversely, a strong party with plenty of items, synergies, and other bonuses might breeze through an adventure while it's still considered "Deadly".

 • One-Hit Kill: Several, usually held by enemies.

-• The Devourer boss of the Midwinter event instantly kills a random champion as its opening attack, and every 10 seconds after (8 in the "More Like the Scream Team" variant).
+• The Devourer boss of the Midwinter event instantly kills a random Champion as its opening attack, and will do this every 10 seconds after its initial use of the skill (down to 8 seconds in the More Like the Scream Team variant).

-• In "The Lost Heir of Omu", the final boss is a pirate captain who comes in with a huge cannon.
-Should it fire, it will one-shot the champion it hits.
+• In The Lost Heir of Omu, the final boss is a pirate captain who comes in with a huge cannon.
+Should it fire, it will oneshot any Champion it hits.

 • The stealthy Drow Pickpocket assassin in the Midsummer event variation Drow Deception takes this up to eleven.
 If he manages to reach your formation in any way, your entire party is killed and forced to go back a level.

-• The Champion Vlahnya's Ultimate is "Plane Shift", which teleports up to 10 non-boss enemies on the screen away regardless of their HP.
+• Vlahnya's Ultimate is Plane Shift, which teleports up to 10 non-boss enemies on the screen away, regardless of their HP.

 • During the Rhime of the Frostmaiden levels, Frost Giants appear again, and they are a bit shorter so you can actually see them onscreen.

-• Out-of-Character Alert: You can tell something is off in the "Déjà Vu" level by the way some of the Champions (and others) are acting.
+• Out-of-Character Alert: You can tell something's off in the Déjà Vu level by the way some of the Champions (and others) are acting.

-• Nayeli starts to obey Jaraxle's orders.
+• Nayeli starts to obey Jarlaxle's orders.

-• Nat, who is mute, speaks common.
+• Nat, who is mute, speaks Common.

 • Overheating: If you manage to set up your Modron Core so that the output loops back on itself, this happens, shutting down all connected nodes to the bare minimum bonus until the loop is broken.